Snorlark/CCITeach-Term-3-Repository/README.md

 **Developed by: GDG NU - Manila 🔵🔴🟡🟢**

-Welcome to the **CCITeach Web Development Basics** repository!
+Welcome to the **CCITeach Web Development Fundamentals** repository!
 This repository contains all the code examples, demonstrations, and resources covered in our web development fundamentals course.

 ## 📋 Table of Contents
 - [Course Overview](#-course-overview)